ai4ce/LLM4VPR/readme.md

 Please refer to [Anyloc](https://github.com/AnyLoc/AnyLoc) for Vision Foundation Model.
 We employed DINO-v2-GeM in their setup.

-Save your Coarse retrieval results (with supervised models) as the followng structures:
+Save your Coarse retrieval results as the followng structures:

 ```
 └──── <working directory>/